jasondchambers/www-jasonsblog/content/posts/softwarearchitecture/index.md

 The problem was that how we organized into teams did not match how we organized the architecture.
 The Application Teams were organized into three areas: 1.
 Preflight (Online Check-in, airport wait times, Flight Information etc.); 2.
 Loyalty (i.e SkyMiles related functionality); 3.
 Booking.
 Each layer was therefore a shared ownership model (which should be avoided as it becomes a breeding ground for [Diffusion of Responsibility](https://en.wikipedia.org/wiki/Diffusion_of_responsibility).

 There was tight coupling across each layer.
 Although we had pretty decent automated test coverage, our QA lead could not be assured that a change in the UI layer from the Booking team, would not potentially introduce an unwanted side-effect across the entire site.
 This drove up the cost of change and the risk of change.
-The decision was made to adopt a vertical slice architecture where each slice was under the complete control and ownership of a single team.This implied some code duplication to ensure each vertical slice could be fully self-contained with zero dependencies on other vertical slices.
+The decision was made to adopt a vertical slice architecture where each slice was under the complete control and ownership of a single team.This implied some code duplication to ensure each vertical slice could be fully self-contained with zero dependencies on other [vertical slices](https://www.youtube.com/watch?v=_1rjo2l17kI).
 This felt a little wrong as it went against the grain of "code re-use", but the truth is I would always favor loose coupling over code-reuse.
 There were some stable common elements where it made complete sense to push down and so we extracted that into a common layer called "Core".
 The approach worked - in fact, the teams wanted even more fine-grained isolation.

+We continued to slice the architecture into more fine-grained units.
+There were features that were very stable and had a low rate of change and we wanted to avoid un-necesary testing where possible (at least until the cost of testing could be lowered).
+Finally, we evolved the architecture further where each team had their own application server instance providing O/S process isolation.

 <p style='text-align: center;'>. . .</p>